Communications & Evaluation

 Six CAPTC staff members sitting around a conference table in discussion

-We run an internship program three times per year, in which two interns have the opportunity to learn about the fields of public, sexual health, and communications while contributing to the advancement of sexual health equity.
-Projects span podcast production and promotion for our “Coming Together for Sexual Health” podcast, social media, newsletter writing, and website content development.
-The position is fully remote and paid!
-Check our Work with Us page to see if we are currently recruiting.
+We conduct a competitive internship program three times per year, in which two undergraduate interns learn about the fields of public health, sexual health, and communications while contributing to the advancement of sexual health equity.

 Three scenes.
 In the first, 7 people are around a table in a brainstorming montage.
 The words "Coming together for sexual health podcast" are floating above them.
 In the second, a sexual health contact tracer is seen at a desk using a headset. in the third, a person in a wheelchair is attending a medical visit with a healthcare provider, and both are wearing masks